 - Test Masters (LSAT)

-The Dickinson College Career Center serves as a clearinghouse of information regarding career and graduate school-related information.
-The linking to a website/resource should not be interpreted as an endorsement.
-Students and alumni should personally research resources on their own prior to entering into any contractual agreements.
-Accordingly, Dickinson College expressly disclaims any liability in connection with any potential or actual contractual relationship which results from registering with an organization listed on the Dickinson College Career Center web site.
+The Dickinson College Center for Advising, Internships & Lifelong Career Development serves as a clearinghouse of information regarding career and graduate school-related information.
+Linking to a website/resource should not be interpreted as an endorsement.
+Students and alumni should personally research resources on their own before entering into any contractual agreements.
+Accordingly, Dickinson College expressly disclaims any liability in connection with any potential or actual contractual relationship which results from registering with an organization listed on the Dickinson College Center for Advising, Internships & Lifelong Career Development web site.